 The Constitution granted Congress supremacy over the federally created District of Columbia and for over one hundred and seventy years, this arrangement passed without comment.
 But in the 1960s the demographics of the District transformed from majority white to majority black (53.9% in 1960 and 71.4% in 1970).
 Accusations of plantation racism were leveled at the city government and at Congress, and the cause of minority voter empowerment overwhelmed the long held understanding of the reasons behind the federal control of the city.
 By 1973, Congress acquiesced and home rule was granted to the city.
 Emboldened by its success in gaining home rule, residents subsequently clamored loudly for statehood, even going as far as electing “shadow senators” to lobby the District’s interests in Congress (the District has an official non-voting member of the House of Representatives, but not the Senate).
 This reached a crescendo in 1993, when a measure to grant statehood was finally put before Congress.
 It was soundly rejected.

 There may have been valid arguments for granting home rule to a city of 800,000 residents, but certainly the charge of racism or the fostering of plantation attitudes are not among them.
 Unsurprisingly, any perceived legitimacy of that argument quickly unraveled after the 1993 statehood vote, partially due to changing demographics.
 The city’s population began to shrink (reaching a low of 580,000 residents at one point), and African American representation fell year after year, eventually dipping under plurality (49.5%) in 2013.
-The original logic behind the framing of the Constitution reasserted itself, and other than as a perverse litmus test for city politicians, the statehood issue has largely died away.
+The original logic behind the framing of the Constitution reasserted itself, and other than as a perverse litmus test for city politicians and a defiant slogan adorning license plates, the statehood issue has largely died away.

 Is the NCAA racist for failing to grant more rights to a student-athlete population dominated by minorities in its two most lucrative sports?
 Greedy, yes; self-serving, yes; power mongering, yes.
 But racist?